-- Mechanical and electrical interface to the HRPPD with a direct pixel readout: May 2023. - Characterization of three different advance LAPPD/HRPPD prototypes, Sep 2023. - Gain and timing resolution characterization in magnetic field of two different advanced LAPPD/HRPPD prototypes (10 μ m vs 20 μ m pore size, angle dependence), April 2023.
-Report results, Sep 2023. - Further space resolution studies, July 2023.
+- Mechanical and electrical interface to the HRPPD with a direct pixel readout: May 2023. - Characterization of three different state-of-the-art LAPPD/HRPPD prototypes, in particular gain and QE uniformity: Sep 2023. - Gain and timing resolution characterization in magnetic field of two different advanced LAPPD/HRPPD prototypes (10 μ m vs 20 μ m pore size, angle dependence): April 2023.
+Report results: Sep 2023. - Report on the simultaneous spatial and timing resolution optimization: Sep 2023.